Thinking about Steve Jobs

 I always gotta have some book to read, and couple of weeks ago I picked up Walter Isaacson’s biography of Steve Jobs.
 I’d read Isaacson’s bio of Benjamin Franklin and knew he was a hardworking researcher and a deft storyteller.
 I’d also been enticed by the many articles, that followed Jobs’ death, in which the book was quoted.

-I haven’t finished Steve Jobs, and I may not because I think the writer’s profile of him come through early in the book.
+I haven’t finished Steve Jobs, and I may not because I think the writer’s profile of him comes through early in the book.
 Jobs was a brilliant California kid who was raised in what was becoming Silicon Valley.
 He turned into an extremely ambitious, successful, energetic and sometimes abusive man who could fairly be described as an arrogant jerk.
 He was a perfectionist, and he had an amazing knack for knowing what your average computer user needed and wanted to buy.

 Some people go so far as to say he invented the personal computer, with a little help from Steve Wozniak.
 And don’t forget the iPhone!